rakvat/transform-social.org/content/texte/pandemic.md

 an anarchist society but some inspirations for possibilities.

-First, there is a lower risk for a pandemic in anarchist societies because the need for business-related intercontinental travels will be reduced, intensive livestock farming will be frowned upon for ecological and animal rights reasons and nature gets more into balance again.
+First, there is a lower risk for a pandemic in anarchist societies because the need for business-related intercontinental travels will be reduced, intensive livestock farming will be frowned upon both for ecological and animal rights reasons.
+Nature gets more into balance again.

 However, should there still be a pandemic, people would be prepared: The health system will be freely available for everyone.
 The capacity of the health system will be optimized for the needs of the people